skupperproject/skupper-example-trade-zoo/README.md

 kubectl get services
 ~~~

-## Step 8: Deploy the application services
+## Step 9: Deploy the application services

+In the public namespace, use the `kubectl apply` command with
+the listed YAML files to install the application services.

 Console for _public_: